damiencarbery/quotes/README.md

 ---

 "When you have confidence, you can have a lot of fun.
-When you have a lot of fun, you can do amazing things.” - John Namath
+When you have a lot of fun, you can do amazing things.” - Joe Namath

 ---